Tools

 By the Bowl

 Some people opt for stemless wine glasses, which eliminates the fear of breaking the stem.
 For this style of glass, you hold it directly by the bowl itself.
-This does tend to cause smudges to form on the glass, but also provides a lot of stability.
-If you decide to go this route, just be sure that the wine glass you're holding has a thicker layer of glass around the bowl.
-Otherwise, you might actually crack or break the glass if your grip is too strong.
-We don't recommend this for stemmed wine glasses however, as it can cause the wine to warm, changing its flavors.
+This does tend to cause smudges to form on the glass that will need to be cleaned later, but also provides a lot of stability.
+We don't recommend this for stemmed wine glasses however, as your hand will transmit heat to the bowl and alter the wine’s flavor.

 Combination

-Many people choose a combination of the above methods when holding a classic stemmed wine glass.
+Others may choose a combination of the above methods when holding a classic stemmed wine glass.
 This involves holding the stem of the glass just below the bowl itself.
 This allows you to enjoy plenty of stability and control without getting too many fingerprints on the bowl of the glass.
 When using this method, pinch the stem between your thumb and index finger while curling your hand around the base of the bowl.

 Does It Really Matter?